sqlxpert/aws-tag-sched-ops/readme.md

    Footnotes:

-     1. <a name="policy-footnote-1"></a>This is an exception, and it makes the policy suitable only for administrative users.
+     1. <a name="policy-footnote-1"></a>This deviation from best practice is convenient but makes the policy suitable only for highly-trusted users.
 Never use this policy in any kind of automation.
      2. <a name="policy-footnote-2"></a>For RDS, No Effect.
-     2. <a name="policy-footnote-3"></a>Operation-enabling tag required.
-For example, a user could only add `managed-image-once` if an EC2 instance were already tagged with `managed-image`.
+     2. <a name="policy-footnote-3"></a>Enabling tag required.
+For example, a user could only add `managed-image-once` to an EC2 instance already tagged with `managed-image`.

    Because Deny always takes precendence in IAM, some policy combinations conflict.

-   A shortcoming of these policies is that, in some cases, you cannot add, change or delete more than one tag in the same operation.
+   A known shortcoming is that, in some cases, you cannot add, change or delete more than one tag in the same operation.

  * Note AWS technical limitations/oversights: